stafiprotocol/stafi-node/README.md

 git checkout sitara
 ```

-Install system dependencies(recommend ubuntu or macos):
+Install system dependencies if you haven't done it yet(recommend ubuntu):

 ```bash
 ./scripts/init.sh
 ```

-> Run source ~/.cargo/env to update environment or you can add `export PATH="$HOME/.cargo/bin:$PATH"` in the ~/.bashrc.
+> You can add `export PATH="$HOME/.cargo/bin:$PATH"` in the ~/.bashrc and restart the terminal or run source ~/.cargo/env to update environment temporarily.

 Build Stafi:

 ```bash
 cargo build --release
 ```
+It may takes 30minutes - 1hour, which depends on your machine.

 > You may encounter CMAKE_PROJECT_VERSION error.
 Please scroll bottom and follow the instruction to fix it.